 Help protect Arizona's irreplaceable cultural resources by becoming a Steward of the past.
 If you are interested in becoming a Site Steward view the information below and watch the videos near the bottom of the page.
 If this is something you would like to do please click here (www.azsitesteward.org) to register and complete an application.

-Note: You will be asked to select a region (up to two) where you prefer to do your volunteer work.
 There are 24 regions to choose from.
 Please view the Site Steward Regional Map to make your selections.

-The Arizona Site Steward program was developed by Governor Bruce Babbitt and his Archaeological Advisory Commission in an attempt to support the protection of cultural sites on public lands.
+The Arizona Site Steward program was developed by Governor Bruce Babbitt and his Archaeology Advisory Commission in an attempt to support the protection of cultural sites on public lands.
 Starting with three regions and four partners, the program has grown to encompass the entire state and 32 local, state, federal and non-profit partners.
 Currently administered by Arizona State Parks, the program is supported by the Arizona State Parks Foundation – a 501(c)3.

 Site Stewards are volunteers dedicated to protecting and preserving cultural resources and the heritage of Arizona.